-Halloween brings many fun events to Tampa like The March of the Pumpkin King, Creatures of the Night at ZooTampa at Lowry Park, Haunted Houses and many other Tampa Halloween events.
+Halloween brings many fun events in Tampa like Tampa Halloween Lighted Boat Parade, Creatures of the Night at ZooTampa at Lowry Park, Haunted Houses, and many other Tampa Halloween events.
 There are also Tampa ghost tours in Ybor and Plant City.
 But what about the ghost stories that you may not know about unless you research or hear it from people who have seen ghosts?
 With the extensive history of Ybor City and Tampa, there are many stories of ghost sightings in the area.

 Tampa Theatre Ghost Sightings photo courtesy Tampa Theatre